AliceO2Group/analysis-framework/docs/troubleshooting/README.md

 #### General cases

-You can identify the missing workflow by running the [`find_dependencies.py`](https://github.com/AliceO2Group/O2Physics/blob/master/Scripts/find_dependencies.py) script.
+You can identify the missing workflow by running the [dependency finder](../tools/dependencyFinder.md).
 The procedure is simple: If the error message complains about a missing table `DF_<id>/O2<table>` then you have to run `$O2PHYSICS_ROOT/share/scripts/find_dependencies.py -t <table>` inside the O2Physics environment and add the correct one among the listed producer workflows to your command line.